mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 }
 ```

+## 3: Create a component to fire page changes
-Now we have the **pageChangeHandle** method, but we do not fire it anywhere.
+We have the pageChangeHandle method, but we do not fire it anywhere.
 We need to create a component that will be responsible for that.

-### This component should do following things:
+This component should do the following things:

-1. Allow user to go to next / previous page
+Allow the user to go to the next/previous page.
-2. Allow user to go to specific page within a range from currently selected page
+Allow the user to go to a specific page within a range from currently selected page.
-3. Show information on which page we are currently on
+Change the range of page numbers based on the current page.
+If we were to sketch that out, it would look something like this:

 Let’s proceed!

-## 3. Requirement 1 - Allow user to go to next / previous page
+### Requirement 1 - Allow the user to go to the next or previous page

 Our **BasePagination** will contain two buttons responsible for going to the next and previous page.